A Learning-based Framework for Topology-Preserving Segmentation using Quasiconformal Mappings: Related Work

 \subsection{Prior Information In Neural Network}

-The incorporation of prior information into the deep neural network has been considered recently.
-The main strategy is to design a suitable loss function that integrates the prior knowledge to regularize the predicted mask.
-Mosinska \etal \cite{mosinska2018beyond} define a topological loss that is aware of the higher-order topological features of linear structures.
-Zhou \etal \cite{zhou2019prior} proposed a segmentation model, which took into consideration of the relative location and size statistically.
-The proposed model performed well in multi-organ segmentation.
-Hu \etal \cite{hu2019topology} designed a continuous-valued loss function to enforce the topological correctness via computational topology theories.
-Shit \etal \cite{shit2021cldice} introduced clDice to measure the Dice of the skeletons between the prediction and the ground truth for tubular structures.
-Clough \etal \cite{clough2020topological} proposed to use the differentiable persistent homology to drive the segmentations process to give an output with a prescribed Betti number.
+Recent research has focused on incorporating prior information into deep neural networks by designing an appropriate loss function that can integrate prior knowledge to regulate predicted masks.
+Yan \etal \cite{yan2020convexity} proposed a convexity-preserving method for variational level-set-based image segmentation.
+Mosinska \etal \cite{mosinska2018beyond} defined a topological loss that considers higher-order topological features of linear structures.
+Zhou \etal \cite{zhou2019prior} proposed a segmentation model that statistically considers the relative location and size, performing well in multi-organ segmentation.
+Hu \etal \cite{hu2019topology} designed a continuous-valued loss function to enforce topological correctness using computational topology theories.
+Shit \etal \cite{shit2021cldice} introduced clDice to measure the Dice of skeletons between the prediction and the ground truth for tubular structures.
+Clough \etal \cite{clough2020topological} proposed using differentiable persistent homology to drive the segmentation process to produce an output with a prescribed Betti number.